 The Bachelor of Science curriculum in Biology is designed to help the student explore the diversity of life and how it works and to discover for themselves how the scientific approach to understanding life provides reliable, trustworthy explanations for why things are the way they are.
-After learning about the variety of subjects covered by biology, each student chooses a professional preparation track, a set of courses focused on a more specific area of biology in which the student wants to become an expert and to have a career.
 Without exception, our most successful Biology graduates participated in a variety of educationally enriching experiences outside of the classroom.
-Because of this, the Biology curriculum includes a Biology Capstone for student research projects, internships and study abroad experiences; and to explore career options, prepare applications for graduate school and jobs.
+Because of this, the Biology curriculum includes a Biology Capstone and Biology Symposium for student research projects, internships and study abroad experiences; and to explore career options.
 The Biology faculty are also excited to mentor students individually in their biology experiences.